The Procedural Gap Project

 Each tool produces a score, not a verdict.
 The output is diagnostic — an evidentiary input for legal argument, not a substitute for it.
 A high BFM score does not mean the Passive Party is guilty.
 It means the incentive structure was comprehensively misaligned, and the Active Party has identifiable grounds to argue that the procedural rules were working against them.
 The score opens an argument.
 It does not close one.

-The full research programme — four academic papers, the theoretical foundations of each gap, and the broader argument about procedural design — lives at moral.money.
+The full research programme — five working papers, the theoretical foundations of each gap, and the broader argument about procedural design — lives at moral.money.

 moral.money → Procedural Gap Project ↗